Desert Basin Zone Fire Management

 - Combined into the Desert Basin Zone, the acres of responsibility translate into over 20 million acres of wildland fire protection responsibility.

-The Zone Fire Management Officer (ZFMO) oversees both fire programs currently serviced by the Central Nevada Interagency Dispatch Center this provides better coordination between the districts.
+The Zone Fire Management Officer (ZFMO) oversees both fire programs currently serviced by the Central Nevada Interagency Dispatch Center to provide better coordination between the districts.

 Common mission and purpose allows for better flexibility in prepositioning resources based on fire threat across a greater portion of central and northwest Nevada.